Starting salaries for tour managers in full-time employment typically range from £15,000 to £20,000 plus board and lodging when on tour.

 Pay is usually calculated per day, with rates and expenses varying between companies.
 Salaries vary considerably depending on the company, location/country visited and type of tour.

 Salary may be enhanced by commission and tips; the amount will depend on the clients and the tour.
-Industry conditions also have an impact on salary levels.
+Industry conditions have an impact on salary levels.

 The work is often seasonal, with more jobs available during the holiday periods.
 Tour managers may take on other work to boost income.